Strategy Guide

 Why it works

-The rules require exactly one queen per row, per column, and per region — and no two queens can touch diagonally.
+The rules allow one queen per row, one per column, and one per region.
+Queens also cannot touch diagonally.
 Any cell that would break one of those rules is unusable.

 When it applies